-My friends and colleagues were in a dilemma as to how the report would be said to me.
+My friends and colleagues were in a dilemma.
 Finally, it was conveyed to me that I had Infiltrating Ductal Carcinoma.
-I underwent blood tests, sonography, X-ray chest, CT scan, bone scan and made sure it was limited to the breast.
+I underwent blood tests, sonography, X-ray chest, CT scan, bone scan and ensured it was limited to the breast.
 Later, mastectomy was planned, as a treatment protocol.

 My life revolved around my 9 yr old son Aniket.
 I was overwhelmed with fear and anxiety, insecurity and worries about him as I was not sure as to how my cancer would behave.
 And, my sweetheart son was constantly trying to find out what was going wrong with his Maa, whom he had never seen low.

-I have always been a strong, positive and risk-taker.
+I have always been strong, positive and a risk-taker.
 But cancer diagnosis had brought me down.
-Everything happened so quickly — I was walking fast, driving fast, eating fast…I made the decisions immediately, I pulled myself from the gloomy clouds of the thoughts and immediately started working towards the treatment.
+Everything happened so quickly, and I was walking fast, driving fast, eating fast.
+I made the decisions immediately, I pulled myself from the gloomy clouds of the thoughts and immediately started working towards the treatment.